 325 N.Washington Avenue

 Liberal Police Department

 325 N. Kansas Avenue

 Liberal, KS 67905

 To file a complaint, call 620-626-0141.
 Ask to speak with the Patrol Lieutenant.
-If the Patrol Lieutenant is unavailable ask for the on-duty Patrol Shift Supervisor.
+If you request to file a complaint with the chief you will be directed to the Patrol Lieutenant.
+If the Patrol Lieutenant is unavailable please ask for the on-duty Patrol Shift Supervisor.

 Please be prepared to provide as much information as possible about the incident which led to your complaint / compliment including the: